 Regardless if you have been granted child custody or not, the state of California very specifically states both parents have a legal obligation to financially support their children.
-This holds true even for parents that do not see a child on a regular basis or parents who have no contact with their children but have been deemed as the biological parent on a birth certificate.
+This holds true even for parents who do not see a child regularly or have no contact with their children but have been deemed as the biological parent on a birth certificate.

 California’s child support guidelines express the following requirements:

 - Depending on a parent’s circumstances and station in life, he/she must support his/her children

 - Both parents are mutually responsible for the financial well-being of their children

 - Each parent’s income will be evaluated to determine the level of responsibility the parent should possess when contributing to the child’s financial needs.

 - Each parent should provide for the financial well-being of his/her children based on their ability.

 - The interests of the children are the State of California’s primary concern.